-Notes to Separate Financial Statements For The Year Ended 31 December 2019
+Notes to Separate Financial Statements for The Period Ended 31 March 2020

+Classifying the Sec.
+1 - (1) - (11) See - (111)

+financial Stage (I) Stage (II) Stage (III)

+instrument 1

-Classifying the Stag ge (I) Stag e (II) Stag e (III) instrument 3 () 0 1 7 Main identifier (Quantitative standards) Additional identifier (Qualitative Standards) Main identifier (Quantitative standards) Additional identifier (Qualitative Standards) Main identifier (Quantitative standards) Additional identifier (Qualitative Standards) Impaired financial instruments Delay is more than 90 days from the date of maturity of the contractual installmentss When the borrower fails to meet one or more of the following criteria, indicating that the borrower is facing significant financial difficulty: - The death or disability of the borrower. - The borrower defaults financially - Initiate scheduling as a result of deterioration of the borrower's creditworthiness. - Non-compliance with financial commitments. - The disappearance of the active market of the financial asset or one financial instruments of the borrower due to financial difficulties.
+Main identifier (Quantitative standards) Additional identifier (Qualitative Standards) Main identifier (Quantitative standards) Additional identifier (Qualitative Standards) Main identifier (Quantitative standards) Additional identifier (Qualitative Standards)

+When the borrower fails to

+meet one or more of the

+following criteria,

+indicating that the

+borrower is facing

+significant financial

+difficulty:

+- The death or disability of

+Delay is more than 90 the borrower.

+- The borrower defaults

+Impaired financial days from the date of financially

+instruments maturity of the - Initiate scheduling as a

+instruments contractual result of deterioration of

+installmentss the borrower's

+creditworthiness.

+- Non-compliance with

+financial commitments.

+- The disappearance of the

+active market of the

+financial asset or one

+financial instruments of

+the borrower due to

+financial difficulties.